Multiple Country Focus format to continue in 2019

 Chile's scientific community enthusiastically embraced electronic music as far back as the late 1950s when Werner Mayer-Eppler visited the country.
 These days Chile is known as the birth place of Ricardo Villalobos, Cristian Vogel and Luciano, and the country's capital Santiago de Chile is home to a thriving and varied rave scene.
 Richie Hawtin and John Acquaviva were the first Canadian artists to make their mark on the global scene during the original rave era, and more recently the country's dance scene has been focused around Toronto, Ontario and Quebec, with clubs like The London Music Hall being central to the growth of the local scene and local talent.
 The current generation of Canadian electronic acts includes Conro, Carlo Lio, Mathew Jonson, Misstress Barbara, Mighty Kat and Tiga.

-The ADE Pro and the ADE Guesthouse program is accessible for ADE Pass and ADE Conference Pass holders, available here against Early Bird rate.
+The ADE Pro and ADE Guesthouse program are accessible for ADE Pass and ADE Conference Pass holders, available here.

 Photo: ADE Guesthouse 2018 (venue: De Balie)